rizal111/project-1/README.md

 ## Locales

 English and Malay are available.
-Able to change language using browser current language or change manually, and language persist on revisiting.
+On 1st visit App will follow browser current language, can change manually and language persist on revisiting.

 ## Credential

 Signup with password strength indicator and suggestion, will send activation link to the user's email.

-Login with 2FA
+Login with 2FA.

 Forget Password - Re-set password with user's email